Lollobar17/Network_Security_Lab/06_final_report/final_report.md

 **Tool:** Manual testing with curl
-**MITRE:** T1083 — File and Directory Discovery **Result:** No vulnerabilities found — SIEM did not detect testing activity
+**MITRE:** T1083 — File and Directory Discovery **Result:** No vulnerabilities found — SIEM did not detect testing

-Three path traversal variants were tested — basic, static path and URL-encoded.
-All returned 404 Not Found, confirming Flask's built-in routing prevents directory escape by design.
+Three path traversal variants — all returned 404 Not Found.

+> [!TIP]
+> Positive finding: Flask's built-in routing prevents path traversal
+> by design.
+No explicit input validation was needed to block these
+> attacks — the framework architecture provides inherent protection.

 ---